vsouza/awesome-ios/README.md

  * [dyci](https://github.com/DyCI/dyci-main) - Code injection tool

 # Deployment
+ * [fastlane](http://fastlane.tools/) fastlane lets you define and run your deployment pipelines for different environments.
    * [deliver](https://github.com/krausefx/deliver) Deploy screenshots, app metadata and app updates to the App Store using just one command
    * [snapshot](https://github.com/krausefx/snapshot) Automatically create screenshots in all languages on all devices

 # Xcode